rootstrap/RSFormView/README.md

 ```

 ## Custom Form Items
-If you need custom fields and the customization possibilities of the FormConfigurator are not enough, you can implement your own Fields.
+If you need custom fields and the customization possibilities of the `FormConfigurator` are not enough, you can implement your own Fields.
 To do so, follow these steps:
 1- Create your custom `UITableViewCell` as you would normally do for any tableView.
 2- Instead of subclassing from `UITableViewCell`, use `FormTableViewCell` as a base class.
-3- Override `update` and `updateErrorState` to implement your own ui updates for the field.
+3- Override `update` and `updateErrorState` to implement your own UI updates for the field.
 4- Create a subclass of `FormItem` that overrides `cellIdentifier` and returns a valid reuseID.
 5- In your formViewModel implementation, override the `customCellSetup` callback and register your new cell on the tableView.